The development branch of the for the seL4 realtime extensions. This branch is not verified and is under active development.

 seL4_SchedContextBits- size in bits of a scheduling context object

-seL4_NBSendRecv- new system call which allows once kernel invocation to perform a non-blocking send on one capability, and wait on another.
+seL4_SignalRecv- new system call which allows a single kernel invocation to perform a non-blocking send on one capability, and wait on another.

 seL4_Time- type for specifying temporal units to the kernel

-seL4_Prio_t- type for priority and max priority, used in
+seL4_Prio_t- type for priority and max priority, criticality and max criticality, used in TCB_Configure

-seL4_CNode_SaveTCBCaller- save the reply cap of the target tcb.
+seL4_CNode_SwapTCBCaller- as above, but operates on the reply cap slot of the target TCB.
 This allows another thread to reply on behalf of the owner of the reply cap.

 seL4_SchedControl_Configure- invokes the scheduling control cap to populate a scheduling context with parameters